dd9jn/rfc4880bis/crypto-refresh.md

 Version 2 of this packet contains data encrypted with an authenticated encryption and additional data (AEAD) construction.
 This offers a more cryptographically rigorous defense against ciphertext malleability, but may not be as widely supported yet.
 See {{ciphertext-malleability}} for more details on choosing between these formats.

+Any new version of the SEIPD packet should be registered in the registry established in {{encrypted-message-versions}}.

 ### Version 1 Symmetrically Encrypted Integrity Protected Data Packet Format {#version-one-seipd}